architext-game/architext/README.md

-# sandbox_mud
+# Sandbox-MUD
-A text based game where you can build and do whatever you want
+A multiplayer text game featuring a world that you can shape from within